 The content you use for marketing collateral needs to be outlined before you begin your next big marketing campaign.
 It will help you focus your marketing more effectively by preventing you from losing focus on the themes and types of content you want to promote.

-For example, a business focusing on printed brochures for a vacation should take note of what their selling points are.
+For example, a business focusing on printed brochures for a vacation should take note of what the selling points are.
 This will allow them to reiterate these points with different collateral, such as the content that they use on their website.

-Design Tip 2: Create a Style Guide
+Design Tip 2: Create A Style Guide

 A style guide is another way of sorting out the various elements that make up your collateral.
 It allows you to outline your theme elements, which includes your logo and any key graphics, your fronts, key phrases and brand-oriented words.